easytarget/esp32-cam-webserver/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase (I use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 I actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
+2. Give your branch a clear descriptive name and do your changes there.
-2. If you've changed the HTTP APIs, update the documentation.
+3. If you've changed the HTTP APIs, update the documentation.
-3. Ensure the test suite passes.
-4. Issue that pull request!
+4. Issue a pull request against a branch *of the same name* in the main repo.
+5. Clearly describe your changes and the reason for them in the pull request.

 ## Any contributions you make will be under the GNU Lesser General Public License v2.1
 In short, when you submit code changes, your submissions are understood to be under the same [License](./LICENSE) that covers the project.